-Amsel recently completed his studies under the tutelage of Marin Alsop at the Peabody Conservatory as a Graduate Assistant while working towards his Master of Music in Orchestral Conducting.
-He has worked closely with Larry Rachleff, Cristian Macelaru, Miguel Harth-Bedoya, and Octavio Mas-Arocas.
-Additionally, he has appeared in festivals and masterclasses with David Effron, Ludovic Morlot, and Peter Bay.
+Amsel completed his studies under the tutelage of Marin Alsop at the Peabody Conservatory as her Graduate Assistant while working towards his Masters in Music in Orchestral Conducting.
+Amsel has also studied privately with Larry Rachleff, Cristian Macelaru, and Miguel Harth-Bedoya as well as having appeared in masterclasses with David Effron, David Zinman, and Hannu Lintu.
+Amsel has been the recipient of numerous scholarships and awards such as the New England Conservatory Presidential Scholarship, Peabody Conservatory Graduate Assistantship, and Peabody Conservatory Graduate Grant.
 He has conducting experience with Baltimore and Fort Worth Symphonies, Buffalo Philharmonic, as well as the New England Conservatory and Peabody Conservatory orchestras.

 Contemporary music forefront in Amsel's musical journey and has premiered works both as conductor and instrumentalist.
 He has led recording sessions of world premieres at Peabody Conservatory as well as Rice University's Shepherd School of Music, and now presents concert series with the Fort Worth Symphony performing over 10 contemporary works each season.
 Amsel was also selected to participate in the Cabrillo Festival of Contemporary Music while closely working with Cristian Macelaru as Assistant Conductor.